What Is Loss of Consortium? Examples and Settlement Amounts

 - Trauma

 The values of these damages are usually determined by a judge.
 Because they are subjectively decided, it may be worthwhile to hire a legal professional who can ensure you get the full amount you deserve.
-Without a lawyer on your side, judges may not award compensation for all eligible damages.
+Without a personal injury claim lawyer on your side, judges may not award compensation for all eligible damages.

 Here are some other benefits of married life that are eligible for compensation if lost: